alwaysdata/documentation/security/ip-access-authorization/index.en.md

 tags = ["profile", "security"]
 +++

-To allow access to the alwaysdata administration interface by some IP addresses only, go to **Profile > Security**.
+To allow access to the alwaysdata administration interface by some IP addresses only, go to **Profile**.

 {{< fig "images/profile-security.en.png" >}}